DataDog/documentation/content/en/partners/delivering-value.md

 ### Visualizations for users without Datadog access

 Depending on your business model, your clients might not require access to Datadog themselves.
 However, you might still want to provide Datadog visualizations to your clients.
 You have the following options for providing Datadog visualizations:
-- [Dashboard sharing][42]: Provide a status page to your clients by sharing a public URL to a read-only dashboard, or share the dashboard privately using an individual e-mail address.
+- [Dashboard sharing][42]: Provide a status page to your clients by sharing a public URL to a read-only dashboard, or share the dashboard privately using an individual email address.
   - As a service provider, your business needs to be able to scale.
 [Managing shared dashboards using Datadog's APIs][40] is the most efficient approach.
 - Embeddable graphs: If you have a client portal in which you want to present Datadog information, embeddable graphs are the way to go.
 Using parameters, you can filter data according to your needs.
 For more information, see:
   - [Embeddable Graphs API][43]